 Instructions

-- In a bowl, mix the pumpkin puree, chili powder, cumin, and garlic salt.
-Gently fold in the black beans and cheese.
+- In a bowl, mix the cooked vegetables, chili powder, cumin, and garlic salt.
+Gently fold in the black beans and vegan cheese.

 - Take 2 tortillas, and divide the mixture onto each.
-Top with another tortilla.
+Top each with another tortilla.

-- Place in the how skillet and toast for 2-3 minutes on each side.
-Mangia!
+- Place in the skillet and toast for 2-3 minutes on each side.
+Dip into your favorite guac and enjoy!

 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
 Thank you for supporting the brands that support The Herbeevore and our beehives!